-Development Cost Charges (DCCs) are fees collected from land developers by the Corporation of Delta to offset some of the infrastructure service expenditures incurred from new development.
-The charges are intended to support development by providing a means to finance capital projects related to roads, drainage, sewers, water and parkland.
-DCCs are applied as a one-time charge against residential, commercial, industrial, institutional, and intensive agricultural developments.
+Development cost charges are fees collected from land developers by the City of Delta to offset the infrastructure costs associated with new development.
+The charges provide a means to finance capital roads, drainage, sewer, and water projects as well as to fund parkland acquisition and development.
+Development cost charges are applied as a one-time charge to developers against residential, commercial, industrial, and intensive agricultural developments.
 They are collected from the developer at the time of subdivision approval or at the time that a building permit is issued.

-The Corporation of Delta also collects DCCs on behalf of Metro Vancouver to pay for new sanitary sewer works including trunk lines, pumping stations, and wastewater treatment plant expansion.
+Since sanitary and water services are provided by Metro Vancouver, the City of Delta also collects development cost charges on behalf of the regional district to pay for sanitary trunk lines, pumping stations, and wastewater treatment plant expansion.
 See Metro Vancouver's DCC website for more information.